el-hoffer/VeloCLI-Command-Reference/debug/edge_cluster_table.md

 #	--edge_cluster_table

 ##	Description
-Dumps the edge cluster mapping table.
-This table shows the association of VeloCloud Edges (VCEs) to their respective clusters.
-Edge clustering is typically used for High Availability (HA) and resilience.
+Dumps the edge cluster mapping table showing the association of VeloCloud Edges (VCEs) to their respective clusters.

 ##	Arguments (optional)
 This command takes no arguments.